damian-dan/mea-domus/README.md

 # ToDo
 1. retrieve CPU and GPU temperature, with a trigger for more than 50o C
 2. Introduce http2 features
+3. Add an event/subscriber approach, in which I should be able to start my washing machine